mitchpaulus/psychrometric-chart/README.markdown

 - Just static HTML, JavaScript, and CSS, no need to have an internet connection, just a web browser.

 ## Technologies used

 * Chart is created using [d3.js](https://d3js.org/)
 * Front-end framework: [knockout.js](https://knockoutjs.com)
 * [SaveSvgAsPng](https://github.com/exupero/saveSvgAsPng)
 * Nothing else!

+## Still to do:

+- [ ] Show other calculated psychrometric properties for states.
+- [ ] Use other properties besides humidity ratio for fixing states.
+- [ ] User-defined color schemes.